- Department of Clothing, Textiles and Interior Design

 The minimum requirements for a degree in the College of Human Environmental Sciences at The University of Alabama are:

-- A 2.0 or higher grade point average for all college-level courses attempted, all courses attempted at The University of Alabama and all courses attempted in the major field of study.
+- A 2.0 or higher GPA for all college-level courses attempted, all courses attempted at The University of Alabama and all courses attempted in the major field of study.

 - At least 30 semester credit hours earned through The University of Alabama (UA) in the College of Human Environmental Sciences.